cp3402-students/project-2025-tr1-jcua-team3/deployment.md

 Import Test Data into WordPress:

-> Go to Tools => Import => WordPress.
+> Go to Tools => Import
+If WordPress is not installed, install it and press <em>Run Importer</em>

-Select the XML file from your computer and click on "Upload file and import".
+Then, click choose file and select the XML file from your computer and then click on "Upload file and import".

 Under "Import Attachments", check "Download and import file attachments" and click Submit.